SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 }

-import { otelSdk, otlpHeaders, resource, traceExporter } from './instrumentation'; // this must be the first line of import
+import { otelSdk, otlpHeaders, resource, traceExporter } from './instrumentation'; // MUST be first

 import {